lambdamikel/Busch-2090/README.md

 1. Test all op-codes more thoroughly for correct behavior, correct Carry and Zero flag behavior, etc.
-2. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).
-3. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
+2. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
 This might require a simple transitor or Darlington driver.
-4. With 3. done, control a Speech Synthesizer from these ports.
+3. With 2. done, control a Speech Synthesizer from these ports.
 A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the first Busch 2090 manual, but was never released.
-5. Try to connect a character display, such as the Hitachi HD44780.
+4. Try to connect a character display, such as the Hitachi HD44780.
-6. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
+5. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
 I did not really use them a lot in 1983.

 **Plenty of work to be done - let's go for it!**